Juvenile Justice Commission

 The Juvenile Justice Commission of San Diego County is a state-mandated, court-appointed citizens’ commission.
 Its purpose is to inquire into the administration of juvenile court law in San Diego County, to provide leadership for citizen action and to promote an effective juvenile justice system operated in an environment of credibility, dignity, fairness and respect for the youth of San Diego County.

 Meetings will be held at the following address:

 JJC – Policy on Public Comment

-The involvement of responsible citizens in the California Juvenile Justice System dates back to 1903.
-At that time, a newly adopted state statute required that in each county the Judge of the Juvenile Court appoint seven citizens of good moral character to be known as the Probation Committee.
+The involvement of responsible citizens in California's juvenile justice system dates back to 1903.
+At that time, a newly adopted statute required that in each county the Judge of the Juvenile Court appoint seven citizens of good moral character to be known as the Probation Committee.

-These Probation Committees were provided with the legal framework to examine private institutions accepting wards of the court, investigate and report on juvenile cases before the court, provide friendly supervision and visitation, and nominate the county probation officer as well as approve of the probation officer's deputies.
+These Probation Committees were given the power to inspect private institutions accepting wards of the court, investigate and report on juvenile cases before the court, provide friendly supervision and visitation, and nominate the county probation officer as well as approve of the probation officer's deputies.

 San Diego County's Juvenile Justice Commission is actively committed to fulfilling its responsibilities.